wattlewedo/govhack/data/analysis.md

 Significant trees are used for ...

 We have shorebird data for 2009 and 2021.
-More extensive data collection seems to have occured which shows a better understanding of roosting locations.
+More extensive data collection seems to have occurred which shows a better understanding of roosting locations.

 2009 to 2021 map view